-Potential economic benefits include less need to change medications and better long-term results secondary to better control of blood pressure.
+Potential economic benefits include less need to change medications and better long-term results secondary to better blood pressure control.

-Initial treatment with combination therapy should be considered in any patient whose blood pressure is greater than 20 mm Hg above the systolic goal or 10 mm Hg above the diastolic goal.
+Initial treatment with combination therapy should be considered in any patient whose blood pressure is more significant than 20 mm Hg above the systolic goal or 10 mm Hg above the diastolic goal.

-Diuretics, beta-blockers, angiotensin-converting enzyme inhibitors, angiotensin receptor blocker, and aldosterone antagonists (aldosterone antagonists include eplerenone and spironolactone) are recommended in the treatment of hypertensive patients with heart failure.
+Diuretics, beta-blockers, angiotensin-converting enzyme inhibitors, angiotensin receptor blockers, and aldosterone antagonists (aldosterone antagonists include eplerenone and spironolactone) are recommended in the treatment of hypertensive patients with heart failure.

-It has been shown that these drugs reduce morbidity and mortality in patients with heart failure.
+These drugs have been shown to reduce morbidity and mortality in patients with heart failure.

-Aldosterone antagonists are beneficial in the treatment of moderate to severe heart failure, but may not offer the same benefit to patients with less severe heart failure or significant renal failure.
+Aldosterone antagonists are beneficial in treating moderate to severe heart failure but may not offer the same benefit to patients with less severe heart failure or significant renal failure.